Ayamarre/Recordurbate-Android/README.md

 # Recordurbate
 The act of recording a Chaturbate live stream.
-Credits to @oliverjrose99 & @divenxx
+Fix Youtube-dl & Recording top 500 models only, credits to @oliverjrose99 & @divenxx

 ## Requirements
 * Android (with Termux)